Do you want to use GTmetrix to test your WordPress site’s speed?

 According to a StrangeLoop case study that involved Amazon, Google, and other larger sites, a one-second delay in page load time can lead to a 7% loss in conversions, 11% fewer page views, and a 16% decrease in customer satisfaction.

-That being said, let’s take a look at how to use GTmetrix plugin to improve your website speed.
+That being said, let’s take a look at how to use the GTmetrix plugin to improve the speed of your WordPress website.

 Upon activation, the plugin will add a new menu item labeled ‘GTmetrix’ in your WordPress admin sidebar.
 You need to click it to visit the plugin’s settings page.

 On this page, you’ll be asked to provide your GTmetrix account email and API keys.